InsureMO/rainbow-o23/o23-n3/README.md

 	- Use `$enabled.@bool` to explicitly indicate that the `enabled` property of given parameters is of boolean in-memory and numeric in database data type.
 - For datetime (MySQL, MSSQL) / timestamp (Oracle, PostgreSQL) column,
-	- Use `created_at as "createAt.@ts"` to explicitly indicate that the `createAt` column is of string in-memory and timestamp in database data type.
+	- Use `created_at as "createdAt.@ts"` to explicitly indicate that the `createdAt` column is of string in-memory and timestamp in database data type.
-	- Use `$createAt.@ts` to explicitly indicate that the `createAt` property of given parameters is of string in-memory and timestamp in database data type.
+	- Use `$createdAt.@ts` to explicitly indicate that the `createdAt` property of given parameters is of string in-memory and timestamp in database data type.

 > We recommend that if you need to consider support for multiple database dialects, using enhanced syntax will make it easier to write SQL.